renatoi/fake-sim/README.md

 ------------------------------------------

-# Intellimize Dashboard Design Document
+# Fake Dashboard Design Document

-The main goal of the dashboard is to provide the best experience to Intellimize customers so they can visualize, and make smart decisions quickly, and intuively.
+The main goal of the dashboard is to provide the best experience to Fake customers so they can visualize, and make smart decisions quickly, and intuively.
 To accomplish this goal, here's a breakdown of the main priorities of the app:

   * Lightning fast
   * Reliable